Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

     2. Check with mount the pipette is and assign the starting tip of that pipette

+        __No tip rack associated__

+	1. A tip rack is defined
+        2. Check if the pipettes have the same tip rack associated

+           *Same tip rack*

+           1. Establish the same starting tip for both pipettes

+           *Different tip rack*

+           1. Establish the starting tip for _pipette_used_

 	__Tip rack associated__

 	1. Check if the user wants the tip racks to be replaced